orar/persol/README.md

 - Babel
 - Neutrino

+React app exist in the ui folder

-Not bundled together so consider running Play app and React app in different terminals
+Not bundled together by single command so consider running differently Play app and React app in different terminals

 #Play

 `sbt run` which runs app on port 9000

 Check conf/application.conf to manage H2 connection

 #React

-`npm start` or `yarn start`  which runs app on port 5000
+`cd ui && npm start` or `yarn start`  which runs app on port 5000